gabrielbarcik/FlappyBird-RLComparison/README.md

 We also train the agent using the DQN architecture implemented using tensorflow for comparison

+### Benchmarking
+To test and bechmark our implementation we used the Google Compute Platform.
+It was the ideal solution, as the training of these networks are usually very compute intensive and higly dependent on specifific hardware, such as GPUs

 ### Aknowledgements
 The work described here wouldn't be possible without the following repositories
 1. hill-a/stable-baselines